Teradata/stacki-wiki/wiki/Configuration/Network-Configuration-Frontend.md

 private   10.5.0.0 255.255.0.0 10.5.1.10  1500 local     False True
 ```

 You'll note that we are answering PXE requests on either network.
-If we want to have additional interfaces for backend nodes, but are not installing on those interfaces then use the `stack set network pxe "networkname" pxe=False` command.
+If we want to have additional interfaces for backend nodes, but are not installing on those interfaces, then use the `stack set network pxe "networkname" pxe=False` command.

 ```stack set network help``` to see other network related commands.